Ryannlt/ServerSilencer/README.md

 **The game crashes on launch after adding the mod.** Remove the `.dll`, launch to confirm the game is fine, then open an issue with `MelonLoader\Latest.log` attached.

-## How it works

-One Harmony prefix on `ClientChatHandler.AddChatEntry(int, string, TextChatEntryType, TextChatChannel, string)`, which every chat route funnels through.
-A line is dropped when its entry type is `AdminAction`.
-The game produces that type in exactly one place, when a message arrives on the `Admin` channel with `playerID == -1`, meaning no sender and therefore the server itself.

-Private message types are exempted before that test, unconditionally.

-A second prefix on `AdminFancyUINotificationPanel.ShowAdminNotification` covers the popups, off by default.

 ## Building

 Only needed if you want to change something.
 Otherwise use the prebuilt release above.